GTRE GTX-35VS Kaveri: Design

 A low-bypass-ratio (BPR) afterburning turbofan engine featuring a six-stage core high-pressure (HP) compressor with variable inlet guide vanes (IGVs), a three-stage low-pressure (LP) compressor with transonic blading, an annular combustion chamber, and cooled single-stage HP and LP turbines.
 The development model is fitted with an advanced convergent-divergent ("con-di") variable nozzle, but the GTRE hopes to fit production Tejas aircraft with an axisymmetric, multi-axis thrust-vectoring nozzle to further enhance the LCA's agility.
-The core Turbojet engine of the Kaveri is the Kabini.
+The core turbojet engine of the Kaveri is the Kabini.

 The general arrangement of the Kaveri is very similar to other contemporary combat engines, such as the Eurojet EJ200, General Electric F414 and Snecma M88.
 It has a very low bypass ratio (0.16:1).
-Similar low amounts of bypass on earlier engines, required only for afterburner and nozzle cooling, introduced the term "'leaky' turbojet".
+Similar low amounts of bypass on earlier engines, required only for afterburner and nozzle cooling, introduced the term "'leaky turbojet".

 The Kaveri engine has been specifically designed for the Indian operating environment, which ranges from hot desert to the highest mountain range in the world.
 The GTRE's design envisions achieving a fan pressure ratio of 4:1 and an overall pressure ratio of 27:1, which it believes will permit the Tejas to "supercruise" (cruise supersonically without the use of the afterburner).

+A two-phase plan has been in place since 2019 for Kaveri derivatives.
+It consists of a high-bypass-ratio turbofan based on the Kabini core and a non-afterburning version intended for on an under development advanced jet trainer, the HAL HJT-36.
+The current Kaveri engine (as of 2024) is modified and tested at Phase 1, the technology demonstration stage, to ensure that it satisfies the design specification.
+Additionally, Phase 2 money was granted to GTRE in order to produce five new prototype engines for Kaveri derivatives.
+GTRE changed three Kaveri engines to the derivative model, two of them are undergoing demonstrator testing.
+As per Ex Director Y. Dilip, right now the development is on 73 kN engine with an afterburner, which is ready to go and the team is making an effort to fly it on HAL Tejas.

-Plans also already exist for derivatives of the Kaveri, including a non-afterburning version for an advanced jet trainer, and a high-bypass-ratio turbofan based on the Kabini core.
-Another concept being considered is an enlarged version of the Tejas which is being called Tejas MK2 with two engines fitted with fully vectoring nozzles, which might make the vertical tail redundant (the Tejas has no horizontal tail).
+Another concept being considered is an enlarged version of the Tejas which is being called Tejas Mk 2 with two engines fitted with fully vectoring nozzles, which might make the vertical tail redundant (the Tejas has no horizontal tail).

-An indigenous Full-Authority Digital Engine Control (FADEC) unit, called Kaveri Digital Engine Control Unit (KADECU) has been developed by the Defence Avionics Research Establishment (DARE), Bangalore.
+An indigenous Full Authority Digital Engine Control (FADEC) unit, called Kaveri Digital Engine Control Unit (KADECU) has been developed by the Defence Avionics Research Establishment (DARE), Bangalore.
 The Combat Vehicles Research and Development Establishment (CVRDE) of Avadi was responsible for the design and development of the Tejas aircraft-mounted accessory gear box (AMAGB) and the power take-off (PTO) shaft.